Avalors/RISC-V-Team2/docs/logbooks/jihwan_log.md

 # Jihwan Shin's Logbook

 ## Role
-I was in charge of designing the **ROM**, **Sign_extension**, and worked with Elson on the **Control unit**, as well as testbenching my own modules.
+I was in charge of designing the **ROM(Instruction Memory Prototype, not actual one we use)**, and worked with Elson on the **Control_unit** and Ahmed on the **Sign_extension**, as well as testbenching my own modules.
 We then worked as a team on pipelining, cache memory, and branch prediction.

 ## Timetable details